Everybody Dies

 Did you know

-- TriviaThe episode title "Everybody Dies" refers back to the first episode, whose alternate title is "Everybody Lies."
+- TriviaThe episode title "Everybody Dies" refers back to Pilot (2004), whose alternate title is "Everybody Lies."

 - GoofsCoroners do not just rely on dental records to identify bodies.
 The large height difference alone would have immediately indicated that there was a discrepancy between the body and House.
 In addition, House would have had a different history - bone breakage, years of joint wear from limping which would not have matched the body found.